-Molly is a five-year-old black Lab.
+Molly is a six-year-old black Lab.
 She is named for my sister.
 She hits the water with explosive entries.
 Molly is my steadiest dog.
 She will sit outside all day and never make a sound.
 She loves hunting Canadas and snow geese but is obsessed with mallards.
 Molly has the best nose of all my labs.
 Consequently, she also loves hunting upland birds.
 It is a joy to watch her track downed birds in heavy cover.
 She is also the sweetest dog you can you can possibly imagine.
+Molly has six Master National Hall of Fame dogs in her lineage.

 Labradors Unlimited, Valparaiso, IN